VIRiONT-network/VIRiONT_paper/README.md

 *fastq and fasta management* : seqkit v0.12.1.
 See => https://github.com/shenwei356/seqkit <=
 *fastq and fasta management* : seqtk v1.3.
 See => https://github.com/lh3/seqtk <=
 *coverage computation* : bedtools v2.29.2.
 See => https://github.com/arq5x/bedtools <=
-*statistics and plotting* : R v4.0.2.
+*statistics and plotting* : R v3.6.3.
 See => https://cran.r-project.org/ <=
 *sequence alignment* : muscle v3.8.1551.
 See => http://www.drive5.com/muscle <=
 *newick tree computation* : iqtree v2.0.3.
 See => http://www.iqtree.org/ <=
 *tree drawing* : ete3 v3.1.2.
 See => http://etetoolkit.org/ <=

 # Multiple Infection case

-Two workflows are available:
--One workflow *VIRiONT_BM.py* generating one consensus sequence per barcode, called using the script *VIRiONT_BM.sh*.
-The major reference in read matching count is used to produce the consensus sequence.
+VIRiONT can detect co-infection or contamination case when processing to the blastn analysis step.
+During this step, we proceed to a readcount matching for each reference sequences.
+The best-matching reference is used to percent normalize each readcount.
+A reference is selected if the percent normalized count is equal or above the input threshold.
--The second workflow *VIRiONT_MI.py* called using the script *VIRiONT_MI.sh*.
-Using an input given threshold, selected references are used to produde as many consensus sequences as selected references for each barcode.
-A reference is selected when the current_reference_read_count/major_reference*100 is equal or above the input threshold.
+The selected references are used to independently produce as many consensus sequences as selected references for each barcode.

+*note: if you're not confident with this option, it is posssible to set the **MI_cutoff** to 100 for getting only the best-matching reference.*

 # Quick using steps